A-A-Milano-Smart-Park/msp-hardware/README.md

 Hardware PCB files for the ESP32-based Milano Smart Park project

 ## Note: The PCB v7 files are old and deprecated.
-New design files need to be made to reflect the current state of the project!
+New design files need to be made to better represent the current state of the project!

 - ESP32-DevkitC with ESP32-WROVER-B module with attached: